-Assignments and projects are due at the beginning of class on the front desk as scheduled/ or via SAFEASSIGN.
-NO LATE work will be accepted at any time.
+Assignments and projects are due at the beginning of class as scheduled/ SAFEASSIGN.
+NO LATE work will be accepted.
+All students are treated equally as late work hinders from students who submit on -time.
 Assignments placed under the professor's door /or sent to email will not be accepted.

-Written work must be word processed/typed on standard size 8 1/2" by 11" paper in black ink in Times New Roman font.
+All written work must be word processed/typed on standard size 8 1/2" by 11" paper in black ink in Times New Roman font.
 All names must be typed on assignments to be accepted.
 Please plan accordingly for all your assignment due dates so all students are evaluated fairly within the same time constraints.